mkazhdan/TextureSignalProcessing/README.md

 <details>
 <summary>
 <font size="+1"><b>LineIntegralConvolution</b></font>:
-Creates a <a href="https://en.wikipedia.org/wiki/Line_integral_convolution">line integral convolution</A> visualization of a vector-field by defining a new metric on the surface that stretches distances along the vector-field values, diffuses a random color texture with respect to the new anisotropic metric, and then sharpens the resulting signal.<BR>
+Supports the <a href="https://en.wikipedia.org/wiki/Line_integral_convolution">line integral convolution</A> visualization of a vector-field by defining a new metric on the surface that stretches distances along the vector-field values, diffusing a random color texture with respect to the new anisotropic metric, and then sharpening the resulting signal.
+If no output texture is specified, the executable will launch an interactive viewer that supports iteratively stepping through the diffusion.<BR>
 Hit [SPACE] to start the iterative solver or hit "+" to advance one iteration at a time.
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh name</i>&gt;</dt>